How Rate Of Perceived Exertion (RPE) Can Maximise Your Training

 One of the simplest ways to measure your RPE during a cardio or HIIT workout is by considering how easy or difficult it is to talk during exercise.

-At very light exertion, it’s easy to carry on a conversation.
+At very light exertion, it’s easy to carry on a conversation, like going for a walk with your workout buddy.
 As you increase the intensity, it becomes increasingly difficult to talk, until the point where you definitely can’t talk!

-If you’re a beginner, you’ll keep most of your workouts to a lower intensity while you build up a baseline of fitness.
+If you’re a beginner, you’ll keep most of your workouts to a lower intensity while you build up a baseline of fitness, but feel free to push yourself to see how your body feels!
 Low-intensity cardio workouts should be done at a light to medium effort, where your rate of perceived exertion is a 3.

-As you increase your fitness, you can introduce HIIT cardio, where your working periods reach an intensity of 8 RPE.
+As you increase your fitness, you can even try HIIT cardio, where your working periods reach an intensity of 8 RPE.

 Train at a variety of intensities to maximise your results

-No matter which training style you choose, doing workouts at a variety of intensities can help you to prevent or break through a workout plateau, while you maximise the results you get from your program.
+No matter which training style you choose, doing workouts at a variety of intensities can help you to prevent or break through a workout plateau, while maximising the results you get from your program.

-Using your RPE, you can train according to the right level of intensity at every workout.
-As you use this rating, over time you’ll get better at using it to train hard enough and to go easier when you need to.
+Using your RPE, you can train according to the right level of intensity during every workout.
+As you use this rating, over time you’ll get better at knowing your unique body and what different intensities feel like.

 * Disclaimer: This blog post is not intended to replace the advice of a medical professional.
 The above information should not be used to diagnose, treat, or prevent any disease or medical condition.
 Please consult your doctor before making any changes to your diet, sleep methods, daily activity, or fitness routine.
 Sweat assumes no responsibility for any personal injury or damage sustained by any recommendations, opinions, or advice given in this article.